kabarton62/NetworkingLabs/router_troubleshooting/lab1_practice/Lab_Instructions.md

 ```
 Note the results.
 All packets are lost.

-Multiple problems could be the root cause(s) for this network failure.
+Multiple problems could be the root causes for this network failure.
+Begin to troubleshoot and continue troubleshooting until all problems are discovered and solved.

 ---
 ### Challenge 4: Test the local network 192.168.1.0/24 and Default Gateway r1/eth1

 Pings from h101 to h201 failed.
-The first step is to determine if the problem is in the local network our outside of the local network.
+The first step is to determine if the problem is in the local network 192.168.1.0/24 or outside of the local network.
 Successfully pinging the Default Gateway would demonstrate:

 1. Layer 2 and Layer 1 (L2 & L1) between h101 and r1/eth1 are functional
 2. Layer 3 (L3) on r1/eth1 is functional
-3. L3 and below (L2 & L1) on h101
+3. L3 and below (L2 & L1) on h101 are functional

 ---
-Pings from h101 to r1/eth1 fail.
+However, pings from h101 to r1/eth1 fail.
 ```
 bash-5.1# hostname
 h101